joeldierkes/text-indexing-WS24-25/README.md

 The [`sqlplot-tools`](https://github.com/bingmann/sqlplot-tools/) can
 be used to generate performance plots.
-Run `make sqlplot-tools` to compile the tools.
+Run `make sqlplot-tools` to initialize the submodule and compile the tools.
 Make sure that the required dependencies by sqlplot-tools are installed.

 ## ToDo